 cannot receive the residual payment.
 If the employee wishes the payment to be made

-differently, he/she can file a designation of beneficiary with RRB.
+differently, they can file a designation of beneficiary with RRB.
 Once a designation

-is made, the employee must make a new one if he/she wants to change the beneficiary.
+is made, the employee must make a new one if they want to change the beneficiary.

 (See RS 01602.225.)

 A change in the law can create current eligibility for benefits that did not exist

 before, e.g., insured status requirements are lowered or a new class of beneficiary

 now exists.
 If the new claimant is the same person that previously received the residual

 payment, an overpayment exists.
 If the new claimant is not the person who received

 the residual, no overpayment exists.
 If the residual was paid in error, RRB earnings